 return _return.ToString();}

-As you can see above, we first take str and split it based on empty spaces.
-Then move the string into an array Words.
-We then use "for loop" to take however number of words we want.
-For example if the array Words have 10 items, we can pull 0 to 4 items if we want to show first 5 words from the long string.
-This is helpful whenever we do not want to cut any words, but do not show a long string.
+As you can see from this code above, we first take str and split it based on empty spaces.
+We then move the string into an array Words.
+Finally, we then use “for loop” to take however number of words we want.
+For example if the array Words have 10 items, we can pull 0 to 4 items if we want to show first five words from the long string.
+This can be helpful whenever or wherever we do not want to cut out any words, but do not show a long string.